Skip to content

 use defineConfig function

-This function is exports from mobx-tanstack-query-api/cli import.
+This function is exported from the mobx-tanstack-query-api/cli package.
 It adds typings for your configuration file.

 ts